-Another benefit of remote video production is the money saved on production costs.
-Not only do the agency and client save money on travel costs, but reduced crew sizes also keeps cost low for production.
-Smaller crews equate to less travel, less per diem, less meal costs etc. However, this does requires crew members to wear multiple hats but ASL has experienced, talented partners across the country.
+Another benefit of remote video production is the fact that it saves money on production costs.
+Not only do the agency and client save money on travel and lodging costs, but reduced crew sizes also keeps cost low for production.
+Smaller crews equate to less travel, less per diem, less meal costs etc. Although this does requires crew members to wear multiple hats, ASL has experienced, talented partners across the country.

 Video Quality Doesn’t Take A Hit

 It’s natural to assume that less people on set overseeing the production means the quality of video might be diminished.
-But that is not the case when a shoot is properly organized and produced.
+But that is not the case when you properly organize and produce your shoot.
 To prevent a loss in quality, organization is key.
 By using technologies like multiple video conferencing, clearly defining communication trees and having the ability to watch live as shots are in action, ASL avoids the trappings that could lead to a production of reduced quality.

 Video conference meetings are necessary throughout the preproduction process to ensure all team members are on the same page.
 During these meetings, we create processes, define roles and lock in schedules.
-This is a similar, but heightened, process to a video production in non pandemic times.
-Also, as previously mentioned, ASL has a talented team of operators and producers across the country.
+Then, our team is able to put together all the pieces in post-production.
+This heightened process is similar to producing a video in non pandemic times.
+Also, as previously mentioned, ASL has a talented team of operators and video producers across the country.
 Because of this, we are able to adapt to new circumstances and be more efficient to ensure quality is upheld and, in certain circumstances, approved upon.